spray/spray/docs/documentation/spray-util/index.rst

    :example: example-4

-So, by using a ``Reply.withContext`` call as the sender of a ``tell`` you can attach a custom "context" object to a message, which you are going to receive together with all reply messages in an instance of the ``Reply`` case class.
+So, by using a ``Reply.withContext`` call as the sender of a ``tell`` you can attach a custom "context" object to a message, which you are going to receive together with each reply messages in an instance of the ``Reply`` case class.
 This can be very handy in a number of situations, where you'd like to channel some local context through a request/response cycle with another actor.
 The overhead introduced by this mechanism of context keeping is really small, which makes it a viable solution for *local-only* messaging protocols.